 Fighting Ingrown Hairs

 Many men have found that the only way to remove these irritating bumps is by tweezing their faces.
 While this isn't very comfortable, most Black men haven't discovered a better solution.

-Below are 8 shaving tips that may help ease some of the pain and more importantly, save your face:
+Below are eight shaving tips that may help ease the pain and more importantly, save your face:

-- Applying a shaving lotion after shaving will reduce the appearance of redness.
-This is also great for women after shaving legs, bikini lines and underarms.
+- Apply a shaving lotion after shaving.
+This will reduce the appearance of redness, which is also great for women after shaving legs, bikini lines and underarms.

-- Be sure to always use a clean blade when shaving with a razor.
-This can be best achieved by only using new blades and discarding ones that have been previously used three or more times.
+- Always use a clean blade when shaving with a razor.
+This is best achieved by only using new blades and discarding ones that have been previously used three or more times.
 Consider joining a shave club like Dollar Shave Club, which provides a steady stream of fresh blades.

 - If you use an electric razor, replace the rotary blades or foil after a few months.
-Of course if you're required to shave daily, you may have to replace them sooner.
+If you're required to shave daily, you may have to replace them sooner.
 This can be a headache since many rotary blade components cost more than half of what the entire razor is worth.